Executive Board

 Greg Taruc, DPT, Advisory Board Co-Chair

-Riza D. Belen, one of the founding member of Pintig has been active in the social movement since for 3 decades now.
+Riza D. Belen, one of the founding members of Pintig has been active in the social movement for 3 decades now.
 She was part of Gabriela Network, Chicago.
-She currently works with first-gen, low-income student to help them persist and graduate.
+She currently works with first-gen, low-income students to help them persist and graduate.

 She has an MSW from Loyola.